*********FOR CONFERENCE REGISTRATION CLICK HERE***********

 Following on from the successful symposium hosted in April 2017 by De Montfort University, the University of Buckingham will host a symposium on September 19, 2018.

 The symposium will consider a spectrum of issues within the theme of Horses in Culture, Society and Law.
-Papers are welcomed from all disciplines, and from an inter-disciplinary perspective.

 Queries are welcomed, please email Dr Sarah Sargent on the above email.